 “Pro ball?” asked Bouton.

-“No, backyard at the family reunion,” I said.
+“No, in the back yard at the family reunion,” I said.
 “None of the nephews could hit it.”

 Bouton rolled his eyes and ducked out the door.
 The skies were beginning to clear.
 It was time for baseball.

 Indeed, the next night Jim Bouton pitched and I called balls and strikes; and yes, his knuckleball was working, at least the first time through the lineup.
-It was slower than Charlie Hough’s and Wilbur Wood’s, the major league standard for knuckleballers of that day.
+It was slower than Charlie Hough’s and Wilbur Wood’s, the major league standard for knuckleballers at the time.
 His had more of a looping break, less abrupt, and sinister for the young impatient hitters from Orlando.

-I always traveled with books in my car, and for the years that I drove in A and AA I carried a copy of Ball Four for a good laugh.
+I always traveled with books, and for the years that I drove in A and AA I carried a copy of Ball Four for a good laugh.
 The night after he pitched I cautiously called Bouton aside prior to the game, catching him as he clattered down the runway to the field.
 He graciously signed my well-worn edition with the inscription I detailed above, and added.

 “I hope you get to the big leagues soon,” he said with a smile.
 “Maybe you can afford a hard-back copy.
-I could use the money and it looks like you’ll need one by then.”
+I could use the money and it looks like you’ll need a new copy by then.”

 I saw him recently on the MLB channel, still raising a ruckus, still throwing baseballs for his labrador to chase and retrieve, and still pitching for the sake of interest in baseball.